YaroslavAggressive/Calculator-Project/README.md

 #### **2.4** The program is checked by a special tool-linter (PVS-Studio), which helps to detect a large number of logical errors and inaccuracies.
 Most of the identified errors and instabilities (potential errors) have been eliminated, primarily at the High and Medium levels.

-3. Functionality of the calculation module
+3.Functionality of the calculation module
 ------------------------------------------